Flame tetra: Distribution and habitat

 The flame tetra is native to Southeast Brazil, where it occurs in coastal parts of Rio de Janeiro (Guanabara bay region, and Paraíba do Sul and Guandu River basins) and São Paulo (upper Tietê River basin).
-It lives in rivers and streams, generally preferring shallow (less than 0.5 m deep), slow-flowing sections with vegetation and a water temperature from 22 to 28 C.
+It lives in rivers and streams, generally preferring shallow (less than 0.5 m deep), slow-flowing sections with vegetation and a water temperature between 22-28 C.

+Ecology

+The flame tetra is a peaceful schooling fish and an omnivore.

+Conservation status

-The species has declined drastically, mainly because of habitat loss, pollution and introduced species (especially tilapia and black bass).
-Although sometimes reported as extinct in the wild, wild populations survive.
-In its small remaining distribution, it is common in the Tietê River basin (which possibly is not natural, but introduced) and rare elsewhere.
-The last confirmed record from Rio de Janeiro is from 1992.
-The species is listed as endangered in the Brazilian national red list.
+The flame tetra has declined drastically, mainly because of habitat loss, pollution and introduced species (especially tilapia and black bass).
+Although sometimes reported as extinct in the wild, wild populations have survived, albeit perhaps not everywhere in its range; for example, the last confirmed record from Rio de Janeiro was from 1992.
+In its small remaining range, the flame tetra is common in the Tietê River basin (which possibly is not natural, but introduced) and rare elsewhere.
+Due to its decline, this species has been listed as endangered in the Brazilian national red list and in the IUCN Red List.

-Today large numbers are bred in captivity and it is common in the aquarium trade.
-This includes some selectively-bred forms (such as golden, orange and albino) that differ from the original wild form.
+Today, large numbers of flame tetras are bred in captivity, mostly to support the demands of the aquarium trade.
+The captive-bred populations include some selectively bred forms (such as golden, orange and albino) that differ significantly from the original wild form.